Leenonme/ColleenMcDonaldResume/README.md

 ###Experience
 * **Instructional Assistant, Columbus City Schools**: Columbus, OH 2015-Present
 Providing individual care and assistance to students with special needs.
 Helping to create to maintain a safe and productive learning environment.
-Learned and implement valuable communication techniques and behavior management with students through daily work experience and collaborating with other professionals on staff.
+Learned and implemented valuable communication techniques and behavior management with students through daily work experience and collaborating with other professionals on staff.

 * **Sailing Instructor, Columbus Parks and Recreation**: Columbus, OH 2016-Present, 2004-2008
 Working closely with up the 30 children in a summer camp setting.
 Organize and plan a variety of activities that encourage physical and intellectual growth.
 Ensure safety of the children in a learning environment where inherent fears are present.
 Providing individual care for children with multiple disabilities in a unique setting.